Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits: Preliminaries

-Intel SGX was initially introduced in Intel Core CPUs in 2015, supporting 128MB to 256MB of \emph{Processor Reserved Memory} (PRM) shared by all active enclaves.
-SGX is now a feature reserved for server-grade CPUs such as the 3rd Gen Intel Xeon Scalable server CPUs, providing enclaves with up to 1TB of protected memory.
-This postpones the paging overhead that occurs when the available memory is exceeded.
+Intel SGX was introduced in Intel Core CPUs in 2015, supporting 128MB to 256MB of \emph{Processor Reserved Memory} (PRM) shared by all active enclaves.
+The original use in consumer devices was discontinued, but SGX remains a heavily supported feature in server-grade CPUs such as the 4rd Gen Intel Xeon Scalable server CPUs, providing enclaves with up to 1TB of protected memory.
 SGX's enclave memory is encrypted and integrity protected outside the CPU package.
 The memory management unit (MMU) decrypts and integrity checks data before loading it from memory into caches or registers.
-It is also a huge step towards making SGX applicable in ML processes that usually handle large amounts of data.
+Nearly all server-level machines support TEEs (SGX by Intel or SEV by AMD), and they are used in practice, e.g. by the Signal messenger servers.
+As the main motivation for \schemename{} are MLaaS scenarios in which the sensitive computation is performed on a server level device, it is valid to assume a TEE can be used.